132d Wing member helps Air Force paintball team win Commander’s Cup Victory

 |0

-This work, 132d Wing member helps Air Force paintball team win Commander’s Cup Victory [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 132d Wing member helps Air Force paintball team win Commander’s Cup Victory, by MSgt Michael Kelly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.